martinjrobins/diffsol/book/src/primer/compartmental_models_of_drug_delivery.md

 {{#include images/drug-delivery-declarative.html}}

-## Sensitivities through declarative dose events
+## Adjoints through declarative dose events

-The automatic reset handling in `solve_dense_sensitivities` is useful when the reset itself depends on an input parameter.
+The automatic reset handling provided by the declarative approach is useful when the reset itself depends on an input parameter.
 In the drug-delivery model, we can make the bolus dose an input parameter by putting `dose` in the DiffSL `in` tensor.
 The initial condition uses the same dose for the dose at \\(t=0\\), and the reset tensor adds `dose` to the central compartment at later dosing times.

-In this example the output is the central-compartment concentration squared, \\((q_c / V_c)^2\\) (this is slightly contrived so that the final gradient is not constant).
+In this example we will integrate the output of the central-compartment concentration squared, \\(AUC2 = \\int_0^{24} (q_c / V_c)^2 dt\\), and then use diffsol's adjoint capabilities to calculate the gradient of this integral with respect to the `dose` parameter.
+The integral of the squared concentration would not typically be of interest, but this example is slightly contrived so that the final gradient is not constant and the plots are non-trivial.

-We solve the model at a dense set of evaluation times, integrate the squared concentration so that our final output is the area under the concentration squared (AUC2).
-We will use the `solve_dense_sensitivities` method to obtain both the solution AUC2 and its sensitivities (gradient with respect to the parameter).
+We solve the model forwards in time using checkpointing and extract `AUC2` from the final solution, and then create the adjoint equations using the checkpoints and integrate backwards in time to the starting time point.
+The gradient of `AUC2` with respect to `dose` is then extracted from `sg` on the final solver state.
 Repeating this for several dose levels gives the dose-response curve and its gradient.

 DiffSL currently needs the LLVM backend for sensitivity-aware reset/root operators in this example.